 memcpy‘d the heap to a new location, and then traversed the map at the new location, printing its contents along the way.

 I received some great feedback and a fair amount of hallway debate after my Wednesday morning talk, in which I pontificated for several minutes before presenting a design sketch of what a set of new standard containers might look like if I had my way.
-I was pleasantly surprised in the hallway discussions when some of the, shall we say, “more senior” engineers in the audience appreciated my comments on the importance of clear thinking and meaningful naming.
+I was pleasantly surprised in the hallway discussions when some of the “more senior” engineers in the audience appreciated my comments on the importance of clear thinking and meaningful naming.

 Summary and Recommendation